 Frequently Asked Questions

-Yes, there are different rates and time limits in the evening.
-Please note that meters on campus are in operation until 10 pm, Monday-Saturday, year round.
+Yes, there are different rates and time limits for meters in the evening.
 Please see the night parking section.

 No, you cannot.
 It is against University Bylaws to park an unlicensed vehicle on University property.
 This includes all University property listed in the bylaws.
 The vehicle would not only be subject to violations but would be towed, with the owner of the vehicle being responsible for all towing and storage fees.